AshitMilne/Planet-III/semper-idem/Sine Qua Non/Prehistoric Ledger.md

 In 1896 Vilfredo Pareto heuristically observed that eighty percent of peas came from about twenty percent of his plants.
 However we don't just eat peas: a complex modern political-economy requires a profoundly diverse set of personalities to meet our equally complex set of needs and wants.
 In any case contentment doesn't just come down to abundance (which as choice proliferates with it can have the opposite impact).

 Each of us has a unique set of attributes which lock or bind together to amount to something called an identity which expresses a personality.
 The personality has a *telling* impact upon the collective meaning that it imparts an aura such that even an observant guest or visitor will discern the *nature* or quality of the nexus of ties that bind us in a group.
 For the canny reader of people we practically wear the sum of who we are on our person: our face, our gait, what we do with our hands, the way we wear our garments; whether we choose to speak or listen, and with whom.
 As well the words we use (if think it worthwhile to have a conversation).
+This nexus of ties amount to an augmented reality or meta narrative: something that *virtually* exists, is readily perceived by a keenly attentive interloper and can even be 'graphed' on another dimension or plane of perception.

 In civil society as it functions for most people, those ties are dictated by the power and influence an individual wields over others.
 This has until recently come down to how the much money they command personally or through their positions of authority.
 As well charisma; or the ability to appeal to emotion and established bonds of love is a factor.

 In the last century technology enabled the sudden exponential spread of ideas, information and conversation.
 A quarter of the way through this century that conversation broke down.
 For me personally four events stand out:

 - The wars in Iraq and Afghanistan beginning in 2001: Neither fundamentally solved problems but rather exacerbated them.
 The justification for the conflict in Iraq was a particularly galling fraud
-- The 2008 Troubled Asset Relief Program and their extraordinary bailout of incumbent financial institutions and other corporations that ultimately served no purpose in solving the underlying systemic inequity particularly in the wake of the expenditure of public funds on conflicts in Iraq and Afghanistan
+- The 2008 Troubled Asset Relief Program (TARP) and their extraordinary bailout of incumbent financial institutions and other corporations that ultimately served no purpose in solving the underlying systemic inequity particularly in the wake of the expenditure of public funds on conflicts in Iraq and Afghanistan
 - The 2013 persecution and exile of Ed Snowden who exercised his first amendment right to raise the United States' government's massive (illegal) surveillance of ordinary innocent Americans
 - The 2020 acquisition of Corporate bonds by the Federal Reserve through 'Special Purpose Vehicles'.
 The justification, a flu virus, was deemed "unusual and exigent".
 In my view these went at least against the spirit if not the letter of the law dictating the regulation of these debt instruments.
 At any rate it revealed just how fragile this system is.

 All of these attempts to perpetuate the power of incumbent institutions and their officers' privileges served only to discredit them in *absolute* terms.
 For me the loss of their legitimacy was complete and final - ending a journey that began shortly after I was born with what was then the 'temporary' suspension of the Gold Standard.
 I no longer recognize the authority of the United States government nor that of its agents (including corporations operating within the frameworks).
+In short they are aggressive expressions of panic and hysteria: ***animus*** directed by a leadership as much towards stakeholders as to outsiders.
+It is deeply offensive to a wide swarth of the engaged public and incurred deep hostility from both the left (Occupy) and the right (Tea Party).

-While they forever retain my affection I no longer assume that the guarantees and courtesies generally afforded me by my own Canada and the United Kingdom are still available beholden as they are their American Hegemon.
-For most part our laws are sensible and of course I obey them but as for those statutes governing *economic* *contracts*?
-They are for me, including the foundational contract of the US dollar, null and void.
-I limit the use of them to the greatest degree possible.
-In a very real sense I operate as an independent country; running an austerity program for as long as it takes to enable total *swaraj* (self-determination and self-reliance.
+As well I no longer assume that the guarantees and courtesies afforded me by my own 'countries' (Canada and the United Kingdom) are available, beholden as they are to their Hegemon.
+For the most part and as relates to our day to day lives, our laws are sensible and of course I obey them.
+But as for those statutes governing *economic* *contracts*?
+They are for me, including that foundational contract called the United States dollar, null and void.
+I limit my use of them to the degree possible.
+In a very real sense I operate as though I'm an independent country - running an austerity program for as long as it takes to enable total *swaraj* - self-determination and self-reliance.
 I am no longer just a philosophical anarchist but increasingly a practicing one.

 This is a conversation about intelligence and as with the individual so with the sovereign: how you define (value) and use (price) money speaks volumes and, in the case of the United States Government, it is a tale told by an idiot full of sound and fury, signifying nothing.
 What I know today with certainty is that the country and the regime it governs is bankrupt and has been my *entire* life.

 From a systems perspective, the structure represents an unstable server; its equipment a loss leader for the poorly written code that runs it.
 It generates too much noise and heat at an exorbitant and increasingly untenable cost to those it was meant to serve.
 Many of us, realizing that the machine increasingly seems to serve its own interests rather than those it was installed for have decamped to set up a parallel Advanced RISC* Machine (ARM).
-To understand how we think of this 'new model ARM' you have go back in time to understand how people conceived of, created and critically, *distributed* value when the sum of the parts were *designed* to fit together rather than cobbled together from a set of random and currently available surplus bits and crucially before money (of *any* kind) existed.
+To understand this new model 'ARMy' system design you have go back in time to understand how people conceived of, created and critically, *distributed* value when the sum of the parts were *designed* to fit together rather than cobbled together from a set of random surplus bits; and crucially before money (of *any* kind) existed.
+The maintenance of a level or equilibrium of welfare was of paramount important regardless of who generated the 'productivity'.

 ## The Virtual Machine ##

-The nexus of ties within a group I described at the beginning of this piece amount to an augmented reality or meta narrative: something that *virtually* exists, is readily perceived by a keenly attentive interloper, and can even be 'graphed' on another dimension or plane of perception.
+Since all contracts are null and void or at least profoundly compromised let's take money out of the equation to imagine an alternative system -  a different one from the hierarchical structures of practical strangers commanded by the 'pals-in-tier' giants among us.

+**Social ties are primary:** Everyone keeps an informal, mental tally of who contributes, who helps, and who fails to hold up their end — a system of perpetual, relational “debt.”

+**No formal money:** Transactions are embedded in ongoing relationships rather than exchanges of coins or goods.
+Barter rarely occurs because of a lack of coincidence of wants.

+**Leadership is informal and merit-based:** Leaders emerge through personality, intelligence, skill, or strength rather than inheritance or formal authority.
+Their legitimacy is continuously observed and evaluated by the group.

+**Knowledge and expertise are shared:** Critical survival knowledge — hunting, tool-making, conflict resolution — is widely transmitted to ensure collective security.
+Leaders are expected to be transparent in passing along information.

+**Reputation is social currency:** A person’s value is measured by their reliability, fairness, and ability to contribute to the community, rather than by material accumulation.

+**Consensus and fairness govern decisions:** Even though some members hold more sway, decisions are made through collective observation and assessment of merit, maintaining social cohesion.

 >Band organization is often described as "egalitarian": there is no formalized social stratification into upper and lower classes, no formalized or hereditary leadership, and no formalized monopolies of information and decision making.
 However, the term "egalitarian" should not be taken to mean that all band members are equal in prestige and contribute equally to decisions.
 Rather the term merely means that any band "leadership" is informal and acquired through qualities such as personality, strength, intelligence, and fighting skills.
 ~ Jared Diamond (Guns, Germs and Steel)